 Hide channel lines using Source/Sink Elements

 In bigger projects, there can be a large number of channels so that it is not possible to route all of the lines without creating intersects and confusing diagrams.
 In this case, the software provides a way to hide the channel lines using Sink and Source elements.
+This elements can be used for hardware and software channels.

 A Sink is connected to a Channel Target and references a source.